Visakhapatnam–Hazur Sahib Nanded Superfast Express: Composition

 The coaches are commissioned from the VSKP coaching depot.

 This train also shares the rake with Hirakud Express.

 Stoppage

 This train stops at Mudkhed Jn, Basar, Nizamabad Jn, Kamareddi, Secunderabad Jn, Kazipet Jn, Rayanapadu, Eluru, Tadepalligudem, Rajahmundry and Duvvada.

 Locomotive

-The train is hauled between Nanded and Secunderabad Jn by twin WDM-3A or WDM-3D locomotives from the Guntakal shed or WDP-4 locomotive of Gooty shed.
-Between Secunderabad and Visakhapatnam it is hauled by a single WAP-4 locomotive of Lallaguda shed or WAG-5 of Vijayawada shed.
+The train is hauled between Nanded and Visakhapatnam by a single WAP-7 locomotive of Lallaguda shed or WAP-4 of Vijayawada shed.